seattlerb/un/README.txt

 == FEATURES/PROBLEMS:

 * unextend removes a module from an instance.
-* uninculde removes a module from a class/module.
+* uninclude removes a module from a class/module.
 * danger danger!

 == SYNOPSIS: